-According to (Prescott et al.,2001) the wide spread of cases of water borne diseases as a result of contamination of water sources, concerns have been raised that the disease failed to be cured due to resistance to commonly prescribed antibiotics by the contaminating microorganisms originating from livestock excreta and human sewage.
+According to Prescott et al.,2001, the wide spread of water borne diseases as a result of contamination of water sources, concerns have been raised that the disease failed to be cured due to resistance to commonly prescribed antibiotics by the contaminating microorganisms originating from livestock excreta and human sewage.
 (Matthew et al.,2007) reported that for the past years antibiotic resistant bacteria species are very ubiquitous in the environment and their negative impact has greatly increased drastically.
-The improper use of antibiotic and lack of awareness are considered as the most important factor for the emergence, selection, and dissemination of antibiotic resistant bacteria species in the environment (Neu, 1992; Abera et al., 2013).
+The improper use of antibiotic and lack of awareness are considered as the most important factor for the emergence, selection, and dissemination of antibiotic resistant bacteria species in the environment (Neu, 1992; Abera et al., 2013.

-Several literatures have shown that inadequately treated sewage and wastes are mainly the sources of antibiotic resistant bacteria in the environment (Hanwood et al., 2001; Inversen et al., 2002).
+Several literatures have shown that inadequately treated sewage and wastes are mainly the sources of antibiotic resistant bacteria in the environment (Inversen et al., 2002; Hanwood et al., 2001).
 This is said to be largely due to the failure or neglecting regulatory agencies in controlling drug use and as such these drugs are usually obtained over the counter without the supervision of the prescription by a licensed medical officer of health (Sanders, 2005).